Skip to main content

 Deleting service records

-To remove a service record:
+To remove a service record from a completed appointment:

 1. Open the completed appointment